Palas-GmbH/myatmosphere-client-nodered/src/node-red-myatmosphere/README.md

 ## Overview

-This project provides a Node-Red node `@palasde/node-red-myatmosphere` for subscribing to the latest measurements from devices connected to MyAtmosphere.
+This project provides a Node-Red node `@palasde/node-red-myatmosphere` for subscribing to the latest measurements from devices connected to [MyAtmosphere](https://my-atmosphere.net/) air quality monitoring system.
 It allows users to easily integrate air quality and environmental data into their Node-Red workflows.

 ## Installation